irmen/synthesizer/pyminiaudio/README.md

 *Requires Python 3.5 or newer.
 Also works on pypy3 (because it uses cffi).*

-Currently, it is only distributed in source form so you need a C compiler to build and install this.
+Currently, it is mostly distributed in source form so you need a C compiler to build and install this.
 For Linux and Mac this shouldn't be a problem.
-For Windows users it may be though: you have to make sure that the required tools (Visual Studio or the C++ build tools) are installed that allow you to compile Python extension modules.
+For Windows users, if the correct binary install is not available on pypi, you'll have to compile it as well which may be a bit of a hassle on this platform: you have to make sure that the required tools (Visual Studio or the C++ build tools) are installed that allow you to compile Python extension modules.

 Software license for these Python bindings, miniaudio and the decoders: MIT